wpilibsuite/frc-docs/source/docs/software/labview-dashboard/driver-station-labview-dashboard.rst

 1. Displays X,Y and Throttle information and button values for up to 2 joysticks when using the LabVIEW framework
 2. Displays values being sent to motor controllers when using LabVIEW framework
-3. Displays a connection indicator for the NetworkTables (NT) data from the robot
+3. Displays a connection indicator for the NetworkTables data from the robot
 4. Displays a Gyro value
 5. Displays a text box that can be used to select Autonomous modes.
 Each language's code templates have examples of using this box to select from multiple autonomous programs.